Specialize in Caring

 Angela has spent more than 25 years in the vet business, starting at home because she had two long-haired pups and her Dad handed her some clippers and said "you can do it!"
 Originally from Indiana, Angela started as a vet tech, has been a groomer for a long time.

-Robyn has returned to us full time as a receptionist and we are very glad!
+Robyn is probably the best receptionist any company could have and we are very glad to have her.
+She gets to know you and your pet and is very efficient.
 Robyn is the "Mother Teresa" of the stray cat world and can always be counted on for trying to find homes for cats in need.